vmchale/tibetan-typing/README.md

 This is an elm app I wrote trains your ability to type.
-It was inspired by a [similar project](https://github.com/hoelzro/elm-typing-tutor) for Russian, but it implements several special features for subjoined & superscript consonants.
+It was inspired by a [similar project](https://github.com/hoelzro/elm-typing-tutor) for Russian, but it implements several special features for subjoined & superscript consonants and thus was rewritten from scratch.

 While it is not the first such program, it has a far more modern design than a [2013 project](http://ieeexplore.ieee.org/document/6743395/?reload=true) using flash.

 It is a work in progress, so it may have flaws in the sample sentences, accessibility, or implementation.
-Feel free to open up a pull request if you find something!
+Currently, it needs sample sentences, words, and  Feel free to open up a pull request if you find something!

 ## Use